kddubey/cappr/README.md

   - [ ] Again, compare against sampling
 - [ ] Evaluate different aggregation functions.
 Currently taking mean, but there was no good motivation for that
+- [ ] A bit ambitious: support insertion.
+For transformers, I think this just entails manipulating position IDs?
 - [ ] Give this method and package a more specific name.
+I thought of one at chiptole: CALLM = Classification using an Autoregressive LLM